ronnyrin/commerce-template/packages/wix/README.md

 ## APIs

-Collections of APIs to fetch data from a Shopify store.
+Collections of APIs to fetch data from a Wix store.

-The data is fetched using the [Shopify JavaScript Buy SDK](https://github.com/Shopify/js-buy-sdk#readme).
-Read the [Shopify Storefront API reference](https://shopify.dev/docs/storefront-api/reference) for more information.
+The data is fetched using the [Wix JavaScript Buy SDK](https://github.com/Wix/js-buy-sdk#readme).
+Read the [Wix Storefront API reference](https://wix.dev/docs/storefront-api/reference) for more information.

 ### getProduct